How to Write a Great Case Study

 5. Ensure It’s Easy to Read

-Keep in mind when writing your case study that no one wants to read a five-page-long PDF full of jargon.
+Keep in mind when writing that no one wants to read a five-page-long PDF case study full of jargon.
 Your writing should be clear and concise so someone that’s new to your company can quickly and easily understand how your product or service can help them.